 Beginners make mistakes, and making a mistake in the database can affect subsequent commands.
-This resource provides a way of resetting the database should user find themselves in need of a little help.
+This resource utilizes the MySQL cloud IDE to provide a way of resetting the database should users find themselves in need of a little help.

-MySQL emphasizes students applying and exploring the information presented.
-A code editor accompanies each page with new concepts so students can see for themselves how the computer responds to code.
-In addition, the content provides code snippets to get students started as well as suggested avenues for investigation.
+Learning programming in MySQL emphasizes students applying and exploring the information presented.
+The MySQL code editor accompanies each page with new concepts so students can see for themselves how the computer responds to code.
+In addition, the content provides MySQL code snippets to get students started as well as suggested avenues for investigation.

 MySQL for students reflects the need for computer science education to meet students where they are.
 Like any specialized community, computer science has its own jargon.
 The formal teaching of computer science should not burden students with the assumption that they are fluent in this special language.

 The material is presented in smaller units that are more manageable for the students.
 The same vocabulary and concepts are covered, but in a more approachable way - state things as plainly as possible, and, when appropriate, use images, tables, or lists.